-- The land will be valued by Council's appointed Valuer at the current market value determined on a before and after basis of methodology.
-The value of the land is determined by assessing the value of the property before the land is acquired, and the value of the property after the land is acquired. - The valuations under this policy will reflect the additional value of the subject parcel of land will add to the value of the existing property of the potential purchaser and will take into consideration the market value of the land within the immediate locale having regard to the location of the subject land and characteristics including whether the land: - Is incapable of being developed in its own right given the small land area;

-- Is only marketable to the adjoining owners; - Is long and narrow; - o Is encumbered with an easement; and/or - Will facilitate future development (e.g. Private open space).
+- The land will be assessed by Council's appointed Valuer at the current market value determined on a before and after basis of methodology.
+The value of the land is determined by assessing the value of the property before the land is acquired, and the value of the property after the land is acquired. - The valuations under this policy will reflect the additional value that the subject parcel of land will add to the existing property of the potential purchaser.
+The valuation will take into consideration the market value of the land within the immediate area having regard to its location and characteristics including whether the land: - o Is incapable of being developed in its own right given the small land area; - Is only marketable to the adjoining owners; - Is long and narrow; - o Is encumbered with an easement; and/or - Will facilitate future development (e.g. Private open space).